1998 UEFA European Under-16 Championship

 The 1998 UEFA European Under-16 Championship was the 16th edition of UEFA's European Under-16 Football Championship.
 Scotland hosted the championship, during 26 April – 8 May 1998.
 Players born on or after 1 January 1981 were eligible to participate in this competition (the age limit was previously in August).
-16 teams entered the competition, and Republic of Ireland defeated Italy in the final to win the competition for the first time.
+16 teams entered the competition, and Republic of Ireland were unbeaten all the way to final, defeating Italy to win the competition for the first time.